mosquitogames/1819rulebook/5_endgame-and-scoring.md

 "A player may choose to forfeit their share of the Storehouse to give the other player on their faction a Victory Point boost."
  -->

-The player with the most Victory Points wins, securing their legacy as the first ruler of Singapore.
+The player with the most Victory Points wins, securing their legacy as the "founder among founders" of Singapore.

 <!--
 ## Simulation Mode